SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 ### <a name="create-new-device-type"></a>Creating a new device type

 In the device database window, click the "New" button.
+The following window will open:

 <img src="/guides/users-guide/actility/deviceDatabase-createNew.png" alt="Create new device type" style="max-width: 100%">